feixuxi/Ventilator/software/design/GUI_architecture.md

 #### Breath signals

-As noted above, each set of sensor readings obtained from the Cycle Controller includes a “breath id” value, which changes on breath boundaries.
+As noted above, each set of sensor readings obtained from the Cycle Controller includes a "breath id" value, which changes on breath boundaries.
 Breath boundaries are mandated or detected by the Cycle Controller.
 This value can be used to partition the stream of sensor readings into intervals corresponding to a single breath, letting us